 You should also make sure to clean or change the filters once a month because dirt-clogged filters and fans block airflow throughout your system, forcing the heat pump to overwork itself.
 When airflow reduction happens, your heating system’s performance will decrease, and it could damage the system’s compressor.

 For outdoor units, don’t forget to wipe down all coils regularly and every now and then shut off power to the fan so you can safely clean it with a rag or cloth.
-Don’t let snow pile up around the unit, and cut away all weeds, removing anything needlessly surrounding your unit.
+Don’t let the snow pile up around the unit, and cut away all weeds, removing anything needlessly surrounding your unit.

 The dangers of a defunct heat pump could be deadly.
 For instance, carbon monoxide is an odorless, poison gas, and if leaking from a broken heating system it could easily turn into a hazardous, life-threatening situation for you and your family.
 That’s why it’s so important to have a certified Summit Heating & A/C service technician come out to your home and make sure everything is working optimally.